pallets/click/docs/arguments.rst

 Arguments are:

-*   Are positional in nature
+*   Are positional in nature.
 *   Similar to a limited version of :ref:`options <options>` that can take an arbitrary number of inputs
-*   :ref:`documented manually <documenting-arguments>`
+*   :ref:`Documented manually <documenting-arguments>`.

 Useful and often used kwargs are:

-*   ``default`` : Passes a default
+*   ``default``: Passes a default.
-*   ``nargs`` : Sets the number of arguments.
+*   ``nargs``: Sets the number of arguments.
 Set to -1 to take an arbitrary number.

-Basic Argument
+Basic Arguments
 ---------------

-A minimal :class:`click.Argument` takes the name of function argument.
-If you just pass it this, it assumes 1 argument, required, no default and string type.
+A minimal :class:`click.Argument` solely takes one string argument: the name of the argument.
+This will assume the argument is required, has no default, and is of the type ``str``.

 Example: